Chart Color Schemes

 Clifton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clifton's population is estimated at around 1,639 as of Nov 2025.
-This reflects an increase of 149 people (10.0%) since the 2021 Census, which reported a population of 1,490 people in the Clifton (Qld) statistical area (Lv2).
-The change is inferred from the resident population of 1,581 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024) and an additional 12 validated new addresses since the Census date.
-This level of population equates to a density ratio of 35 persons per square kilometer in the Clifton (Qld) area.
-Clifton's growth exceeded the SA4 region (5.2%) and SA3 area, marking it as a growth leader in the region.
-Population growth was primarily driven by interstate migration contributing approximately 61.0% during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Clifton's population is estimated at around 1,639 as of Feb 2026.
+This reflects an increase of 149 people (10.0%) since the 2021 Census, which reported a population of 1,490 people.
+The change is inferred from the resident population of 1,581 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 11 validated new addresses since the Census date.
+This level of population equates to a density ratio of 35 persons per square kilometer.
+Clifton's 10.0% growth since the 2021 census exceeded the SA4 region (5.3%) and the SA3 area, marking it as a growth leader in the region.
+Population growth for the suburb was primarily driven by interstate migration that contributed approximately 61.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with 2022 as the base year.
-For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data are adopted.
-Considering projected demographic shifts, an above median population growth is projected nationally with the Clifton (Qld) expected to increase by 224 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.5% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 and based on 2021 data.
+It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections for each age cohort, released in 2023 based on 2022 data.
+Considering the projected demographic shifts, an above median population growth of regional areas nationally is projected, with the suburb expected to increase by 222 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 11.7% in total over the 17 years.

 Frequently Asked Questions - Population